woodrmichael/Mean-Image-Median-Lab/README.md

     - Finish all assignment requirements.
     - Update the `.jar` file by rebuilding it and copying it to the project folder.

-Remove the dashes on this line when lab 2 is ready to be graded (and commit and push): DONE2

 ## [Link to Lab 3 assignment](https://csse.msoe.us/csc1120/lab3)

 * [x] Commit 1 "FXML shell"